All text and illustrations ©Anna Franklin, unless otherwise stated

 Why did you change the Gathering so much in 2016?

-Even though the 2014 tenth anniversary Gathering was the biggest and in many ways the most successful Mercian to that date, the organisers had some very grave about the way the Gathering was evolving.
-It seemed to have begun changing into more of a festival than a Pagan camp, with increased levels of rowdy drunkenness (no one minds a bit of merriness), and trouble making behaviour.
-Admittedly, this was by a small minority, though for the first time we had a large number of complaints about it in 2014.
+Even though the 2014 tenth anniversary Gathering was the biggest and in many ways the most successful Mercian to that date, the organisers had some very grave concerns about the way the Gathering was evolving.
+It seemed to have begun changing into more of a festival than a Pagan camp, with increased levels of aggressive drunkenness (no one minds a bit of merriness), and trouble making behaviour.
+Admittedly, this was by a minority, though for the first time we had a large number of complaints about it in 2014.

 We had to ask ourselves why this was.
 We hadn’t changed what we offered in terms of the programme, entertainment or rituals since 2005, and we had had 1000 attendees since year four, so what changed?